-^{0167-8655/\$ -} see front matter @ 2012 Elsevier B.V.
-All rights reserved. http://dx.doi.org/10.1016/j.patrec.2012.06.017 parameters and swaps them to random positions.
-A new generation of populations is finally obtained by a selection operation.
+Genetic-based EM (GAEM) [13] improves the repeated EM by considering a 41 parallel set of solutions (populations) instead of sequential ones.
+Operations such 42 as crossover, mutation and selection are applied to the population iteratively.
+A 43 single-point crossover, which exchanges components between two populations is 44 employed.
+Mutation selects the components with similar parameters and swaps 45 them to random positions.
+A new generation of populations is finally obtained 46 by a selection operation.
 There are five parameters involved in the algorithm.
-In general, GAEM can achieve a good result by a proper set of parameters.

-Some other algorithmic strategies employed to escape a local maximum are: competitive learning (Zhang et al., 2004), incremental clustering implemented in greedy EM (GEM) (Verbeek et al., 2003), stochastic variants such as stochastic EM (SEM) (Celeux and Diebolt, 1985) and Monte Carlo EM (MCEM) (Wei and Tanner, 1990).

-In this work, we use randomization instead of systematic search to select the component.
-Preliminary results of the proposed method were published in Zhao et al. (2009, 2011).
-In the proposed algorithm, random swap EM (RSEM), replaces the split and merge - operations by more general addition and removal - operations.
-Proposed operations are simple and efficient.
-Removing a component, which is an O(1) time operation, is more straightforward than merging and only one component is involved.
-Creation of a new component is also simpler than splitting a component, where split is usually ill-posed (i.e., more variables than equations).
-GAEM has five parameters, all of which affect the running time and performance.
-Proposed method is thus simpler and easier to adapt to different datasets and applications.
+In 47 general, GAEM can achieve a good result by a proper set of parameters.
+48 stochastic variants such as stochastic EM (SEM) [15] and Monte Carlo EM (MCEM) [16].
+51 In this work, we use randomization instead of systematic search to select the 52 component.
+Preliminary results of the proposed method were published in [17, 53 18].
+In the proposed algorithm, random swap EM (RSEM), replaces the split and 54 merge -operations by more general addition and removal -operations.
+Proposed 55 operations are simple and efficient.
+Removing a component, which is an O(1)56 time operation, is more straightforward than merging and only one component is 57 involved.
+Creation of a new component is also simpler than splitting a component, 58 where split is usually ill-posed (i.e., more variables than equations).
+GAEM has 59 five parameters, all of which affect the running time and performance.
+Proposed 60 method is thus simpler and easier to adapt to different datasets and applications.
+61